andrecaiado/nestjs-blockchain-txs/docs/conceptualization.md

 ### Blockchain validation

 The blockchain validation is the process of validating if the blockchain is valid.
 A blockchain is valid if:
-- The genesis block is valid. // TODO
+- The genesis block is valid.
 - Each block is valid [(block validation)](#block-validation).

 ## Pools for transactions and blocks